pussinboots/vagrant-devel/README.md

 Ubuntu 14.04 truly version without any additional development packages.
 For the development packages there is a simple bash provider look into the provider folder.
 The vagrant base box is upload to [vagrantcloud.com](https://vagrantcloud.com/).

+##Login Shell Problem

+There is a problem with nodejs and npm when you open a terminal.
+The workaround is to run ```su -l vagrant```enter the password vagrant and than npm and nodejs can be used.
+Has to be done for every terminal.
+Maybe someone has a complete solution for that.

 ##Todo

 * by using the clean base box the setup could take while to install all software maybe offer a complete basebox but than it contains all and it can not be adapted like this approach with provision

 ##Requirements